 Without any details, here is the cost in energy and money for running a 1500W space heater for different amounts of time.
 We give values for different countries because the cost of electricity varies widely now.
-Even within the US rates range from $0.10 per kWh to over $0.30 per kWh between states, which is a 3-fold difference.
+Even within the US which has an average of $0.17 per kWh, the rates range from $0.12 per kWh to over $0.42 per kWh between states, which is a 3-fold difference.

 Something to note is that there are places that have very cheap (and carbon intensive) electricity like India where its very cheap to run the space heater continuously.
 That might make sense in the colder parts of the country.
 There are also places that have high electricity costs like Germany.
 The difference in running costs is surprisingly high, on the order of 6-7 fold between most expensive and cheapest!

 How Much Does It Cost To Run A Space Heater 1500W For A Day, Week, Or Month?